Mysticwaan/Whiskers-Voice/README.md

 - **Real-Time Translation Application:** The development of a real-time translation app will allow users to interact with their cats more effectively.
 - **Breed-Specific Testing:** Testing the model across different cat breeds will ensure the system is generalizable and accurate for a wider range of feline vocalizations.

----

-*Whisker Voice* is a pioneering project that holds the potential to transform how humans communicate with their feline companions.
-By offering insights into the emotions, needs, and behaviors of cats, this research aims to enhance the human-animal bond.
-The ongoing effort is dedicated to continuous improvements in both the AI model and hardware components.